ronroeandassociates/holberton-smiling-school/README.md

 # 0x01.
 Implement a design with bootstrap

-In this project, you will implement 3 web pages with Bootstrap.
-You will use all HTML/CSS/Accessibility/Responsive design/Bootstrap knowledges that you learned previously.
+In this project, I implemented 3 web pages with Bootstrap.
+I used all HTML/CSS/Accessibility/Responsive design/Bootstrap knowledges that I had learned previously.

-You won’t have a lot of instruction, you are free to implement it the way that you want - the objective is simple: Have fully functional web pages that look the same as the designer file
+- the objective is simple: Have fully functional web pages that look the same as the designer file

 ## Author